software-architecture-guild/katas-2025/README.md

 > *Describes the relationships, dependencies, and interactions between the system and its environment (the people, systems, and external entities with which it interacts).*

-In this viewpoint we will only highlight changes made to [Current State architecture](current_state/context_viewpoint/README.md).\
+From this viewpoint, we will only highlight changes made to [Current State architecture](current_state/context_viewpoint/README.md).\
-Detailed description of all changes to the system can be found by in a [separate document](future_state/context_viewpoint/README.md).
+Detailed descriptions of all changes to the system can be found in a [separate document](future_state/context_viewpoint/README.md).

 #### Level 2 - Container diagram - Certification Platform

 > The Container diagram shows the high-level shape of the software architecture and how responsibilities are distributed across it.
-It also shows the major technology choices and how the containers communicate with one another
+It also shows the major technology choices and how the containers communicate.

 ![Diagram](future_state/context_viewpoint/level2_containers.png)